Sexual Misconduct (Title IX)

 - If there is a due date appearing on your checklist but you completed SPARC, please disregard the deadline it will not affect your registration.

-If you continue having issues after reviewing and implementing these tips then email Rodney Pepe-Souvenir: Rodney.Pepe-Souvenir@cuny.edu if you do not complete the course by the specified date indicated on the communication sent to you, a hold will be placed on your account or you will be unable to participate in a particular activity.
+If you continue having issues after reviewing and implementing these tips then send an email to firstname.lastname@example.org.
+If you do not complete the course by the specified date indicated on the communication sent to you, a hold may be placed on your account or you may be unable to participate in a particular activity.

 For New-to-BCC students: Once you complete the SPARC training on BlackBoard the hold should be removed within 48 hours.